zen-browser/theme-store/themes/ad97bb70-0066-4e42-9b5f-173a5e42c6fc/readme.md

 - Subtle Background for pinned tabs
 - Border around pinned tabs and/or Essentials
 - Box like corners for Essentials (less rounded corners)
-- Hide unloaded pinned tabs when tab bar is collapsed (Additional option: Show all pinned tabs on hover even with tab bar collapsed)
 - Make Essentials transparent
 - Hide the workspace indicator between Essentials and Pins
 - Load pinned tabs only when using them, instead of loading all of them on startup